ibm-cloud-docs/account/delete-resources.md

 2. Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to delete a resource instance by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 3. You can delete a resource instance by removing the following code block from your terraform file.
-You must have provisioned the `resource_instance` using the terraform file.
+You must have created the `resource_instance` using the terraform file.

    ```terraform
    data "ibm_resource_group" "group" {